Exhibitions

 "We are immersed in an adventurous process of dialogue and invention, of fantasy and discipline, in the ethical reconstruction of the way we live together."

-Artistic Director and International Curator, Malta Biennale, 26
+Rosa Martinez, Artistic Director and International Curator, Malta Biennale, 26

 Amanda is pleased to be showing a work in the East Wing Biennial RE:VISION at the Courtauld's Vernon Street buildings, running until 2027.
 The student-led show of contemporary art urges audiences to interrogate and question 'Who writes history?'
 Runs until Sept 2027.

-Her work ‘The Sense’ depicts a woman in a state of incantation — summoning spirits.
+‘The Sense’ depicts a woman in a state of incantation — summoning spirits.

 Amanda showed work in Gloam at The Bindery (Vivienne Roberts Projects) alongside Nick Fox from Jan 8th - Feb 6th 2025.